Your Guide to Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular Devices

-Pacemakers, Defibrillators & BiVentricular Pacemaker/Defibrillators are life-saving devices that are used to treat people with electrical conduction abnormalities and weak pumping functions of the heart.
+Pacemakers, Implantable Cardioverter Defibrillators (ICDs) & Bi-Ventricular devices are life-saving devices that are used to treat people with electrical conduction abnormalities and weak pumping functions of the heart.

 • Pacemakers are devices that send small electrical impulses to the heart muscle to maintain a normal heart rate and rhythm.
 They are typically used in patients with bradycardia (a slower than normal heart rate).